opf/openproject/docs/installation-and-operations/configuration/environment/README.md

 ### PostgreSQL statement_timeout

 In docker installations, there is a default `statement_timeout` of 90s set for the docker image.
-To override this value in case you're getting statement timeout errros such as "ERROR:  canceling statement due to statement timeout", use the environment variable `POSTGRES_STATEMENT_TIMEOUT`
+To override this value in case you're getting statement timeout errors such as "ERROR:  canceling statement due to statement timeout", use the environment variable `POSTGRES_STATEMENT_TIMEOUT`